gregzb/RecompressionThrust/README.md

 # Recompression - GPU Implementation using Thrust

 This is a GPU-accelerated implementation of a grammar-based compression algorithm, Recompression, using the Thrust library.
 This tool is designed for quickly compressing highly repetitive texts in a format that can we can later construct indices on.
+The goal of this implementation is to prove that a relatively quick GPU implementation exists and not to have particularly small output sizes.

 ## Background
 When we think of compression, we primarily think of two forms - entropy compression and repetition compression.